Department of

 Biography

-I graduated from the National Institute of Applied Research (INSA) in Rouen (France) in 2004, with a Master Degree in Fine Chemistry and Chemical Engineering.
-I completed my PhD in Neuchâtel (Switzerland) in 2008, working on the development of enantioselective catalytic reactions by using artificial metalloenzymes, with Prof. Thomas R. Ward.
-After the PhD, I was awarded a Swiss National Science Foundation fellowship to work on the chemical modification of subtilisin in Oxford (UK).
-In 2010, I took a postdoctoral position in Neuchâtel, where I worked on the development of organocatalysts.
-I joined the University of Nottingham in 2012 as a lecturer.
+I graduated from the National Institute of Applied Research (INSA) in Rouen (France), with a master's in chemistry and chemical engineering (2004).
+I completed my PhD in Neuchâtel (Switzerland), working on the development of artificial metalloenzymes with Prof. Thomas R. Ward (2008).
+After a Swiss National Science Foundation fellowship in Oxford (UK) and a postdoctoral position in Neuchâtel, I joined the University of Nottingham as an Assistant Professor (2012), then Associate Professor (2024).

 Expertise Summary